Spokane Valley, Washington: Parks and recreation

 The City of Spokane Valley maintains about 254 acre of parkland and open spaces.
-Among the most notable parks is Mirabeau Point Park, as it contains the CenterPlace Regional Event Center, the Discovery Playground, the flat and grassy Mirabeau Meadows as well as a natural area that features walking trails and a natural spring-fed waterfall, the Mirabeau Springs waterfall.
+Among the most notable parks is Mirabeau Point Park, as it contains the CenterPlace Regional Event Center, the Discovery Playground, the flat and grassy Mirabeau Meadows as well as a natural area that features walking trails and an artificial spring-fed waterfall, the Mirabeau Springs waterfall.
 The natural area of the park is a popular place for the rock climbing community, featuring 14 bolted routes, and toward the eastern edge of the park is a connection to the Centennial Trail.
 Spokane Valley also has three seasonal outdoor pools.

 Government

 The City of Spokane Valley was incorporated on March 31, 2003, and operates as a non-charter code city under a council-manager government.
 Under the council-manager form of government, law making authority is vested in an elected city council and a hired city manager who is responsible to administer and execute the policies and plans of the legislative branch.
 The city council consists of seven councilmembers whom are elected at-large every two years with four-year terms; Council meetings are held in the Council Chambers of City Hall on Tuesdays at 6 pm.
 The Mayor is appointed from among the councilmembers on a biennial basis at the first meeting of a new council and is the ceremonial leadership position in the city.

-In Washington state government, the city of Spokane Valley is located in Washington's 4th legislative district and in the federal government, the city is in Washington's 5th congressional district and is represented by Representative Cathy McMorris-Rodgers and Senators Maria Cantwell and Patty Murray.
+In Washington state government, the city of Spokane Valley is located in Washington's 4th legislative district and in the federal government, the city is in Washington's 5th congressional district and is represented by Representative Michael Baumgartner and Senators Maria Cantwell and Patty Murray.